fauna/fauna-shell/README.md

 })
 ```

-Once the collection is created, you can execute queries against in in another `.fql` file:
+Once the collection is created, you can execute queries against it in another `.fql` file:

 ```
 Post.create({